Financial planning, career development and investing information - Money-Zine.com

 Final Value of the Investment ($)

 This is the final value returned to you at the end of the last investment period.
 For example, if you invested $1,000 in a bond and that $1,000 was returned at the bond's expiration, then enter that amount here.
 For an asset, this could be the salvage value, or current market value, of the investment.
-Keep in mind that value this can be zero in some cases.
+Keep in mind this value can be zero in some cases.

 Present Value of Cash Flows ($)

 This is the present value of the cash flows from this investment.
-This value is calculated by discounting the cash flows by the opportunity costs.
+This value is calculated by discounting the cash flows by the opportunity cost.
 This value is also used to calculate the profitability index.

 Net Present Value of Money ($)